-9B Links about secession in the United States.
-Following the link are a couple of paragraphs from the article to give you sense of whole.
+9B Links are about secession in the United States.
+Following the link are a couple of paragraphs from the article to give you sense of the whole.
 Some are written from a blue perspective and some are from a red perspective.
 As I have said I do not like the concept of secession as such but realize there is a need for the separation of two radically opposing views both of which are capable of violence.
 With research it appears there are many others that think likewise.
+As the rift grows being fueled by the left and the Biden administration the necessity will also grow.
+We must avoid violence if possible.
+Violence is what the Democrats are pushing for.
+It is a tactic they are using that will help them, the communists, the globalists, and the UN.

 The following is from an article in Newsweek dated in September of 2020.
 The left is pushing and pushing for violence.
 Their hatred of Trump has become an obsession and obsession is a mental illness.